Marawan89/Subarashi_JPOP/README.md

 <!-- GETTING STARTED -->
 <a name="getting-started"></a>
 ## Getting Started
-If this is your first time installing the application you will need to connect to internt or you will not view anything (the list of the anime/manga needs internet but the favourite list can be viewed without internet).After that you will select the category you want (AnimeWorld or MangaWorld) <br />
+If this is your first time installing the application you will need to connect to internet or you will not view anything (the list of the anime/manga needs internet but the favourite list can be viewed offline).After that you will select the category you want (AnimeWorld or MangaWorld) <br />
 <img src="screenshots/main_activity.png">

 <!-- ... (rest of your "Getting Started" section) -->

 ### Anime
-<p>If you chose anime this is what you will display</p>
+<p>If you choose anime this is what you will display</p>
 <img src="screenshots/top_anime.png">
 <p>In this activity with the help of recyclerview and pagination we have the possibility to scroll through the cores and view a lot of them</p>